William apologises to Lionesses for not attending Women’s World Cup final

 William wished the players good luck for their historic match against Spain in Sydney on Sunday and said he was sorry he could not be there.

-It comes after sports broadcaster Gabby Logan said she is “disappointed” that William, president of the Football Association, will not be attending the final.
+It comes after sports broadcaster Gabby Logan, who is set to host the BBC’s coverage of the final, said she is “disappointed” that William, president of the Football Association, will not be attending.

 In the short video posted to social media on Saturday, the heir to the throne is sitting beside a smiling Princess Charlotte, eight, who is clutching a football.